dret/webconcepts/concepts/link-relation/section.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/section"
 title:         "Link Relation: section"
+concept-name:  Link Relation
+concept-value: section
 description: "Refers to a document serving as a section in a collection of documents."
 ---